Gigaspaces/xap-docs/site/content/xap/12.2/admin/tuning-communication-protocol.markdown

 {{% refer %}}
-If you are using the **notification slow consumer** mechanism see the [Slow Consumer](./slow-consumer.html#Configuration -- Server Side) for additional LRMI parameters to configure.
+If you are using the **notification slow consumer** mechanism, refer to [Slow Consumer](./slow-consumer.html#Configuration -- Server Side) for additional LRMI parameters to configure.
 {{%/refer%}}

 {{% anchor portrange %}}